schandrachary/AutonomousVehicles/README.md

 7. The project is marked successful if the error is within range and the car completes three loops within 100 seconds

+## Path Planning
+1. The source code for this project is located [here](https://github.com/schandrachary/AutonomousVehicles/tree/path_planning/CarND-Path-Planning-Project/src)
+2. Please take a look at the [Read me](https://github.com/schandrachary/AutonomousVehicles/tree/path_planning) for this project, located on the main page of the path_planning branch.
+3. Read me contains the build instructions and algorithm overview.